-Theron Montgomery Building Annaleigh Harris, Manager 2nd Floor
+Kristi Webster, Manager Theron Montgomery Building

+2nd Floor

-Telephone: 256.782.5283 Email: sm278@bncollege.com
+Telephone: 256.782.5283 Email: kwebster@bncollege.com

 The Campus Bookstore is operated by Barnes & Noble Education.
 Students may rent or purchase new and used textbooks at the bookstore or through online ordering at http://jsu.bncollege.com.
 School supplies and JSU gifts/clothing are also available.